DigitalContactTracing/covid_code/doc/docs/DigitalContactTracing.md

 Initialize the contacts from the temporal graph.

+The method creates a list where the element at position idx is the list of contacts of the node idx.
+Each of these lists is initally empty.

 **INPUT**

-* graph - a netwrokx graph
+* graph - networkx.classes.graph.Graph snapshots of the temporal graph